 Treatment for minor finger fractures:

-The most common treatment for a broken finger will be a removable splint, and these are sometimes applied a few days after the break to allow for the swelling to subside.
+The most common finger fracture treatment is a removable splint, and these are sometimes applied a few days after the break to allow for the swelling to subside.
 Before the splint, the bone may need to be realigned, which is the process of moving it back into place so it heals correctly.
 You’ll be on your way once the splint has been put in place, and a follow-up appointment will be booked to check the progress your finger is making.

 Treatment for serious finger fractures: